Lines 8-12 Summary

 And crawl between

-- It "crawls" through a narrow tunnel or passage in the mountainous terrain.
+- Now the train "crawls" through a narrow tunnel or passage in the mountainous terrain.

-- Some of the words here are a bit strange.
-We'll help you out.
+- Some of the words here are a bit strange, so we'll help you out.

-- "Paring" is a word you've probably heard before.
+- "Pare" is a word you've probably heard before.
 Ever used a "paring knife" to "pare" (cut) up a piece of fruit?

 - "Quarry" is a place where stone is cut from the ground.